 Sometimes, no matter how closely you follow a recipe, mistakes happen.
 Baking is a fickle friend who prefers that conditions are nothing short of ideal—or your cake might go haywire or your cookies go flat.
-Inasmuch, attention to detail and a good eye are your best friends when baking.
-With them, you can divert disaster and serve dessert.
+Attention to detail and a good eye are your best friends when baking.
+With them, you can avert disaster and serve dessert.

 Not All Recipes Are Created Equally

-Problem: You followed the recipe, even preheated the oven.
+Problem: You followed the recipe and even preheated the oven.
 The cake baked for as long as it was supposed to, the edges are cooked, but the middle is soggy.

 Cause: Heat is the culprit here.
 There just isn't enough of it.
 Baked goods need to be consistently cozy.
-If the oven temperature is less than ideal, fluctuates or loses heat altogether, the middle of your cake is going to be soggy, because it's still raw.
-The most common causes of heat loss are:
+If the oven temperature is less than ideal, fluctuates, or loses heat altogether, the middle of your cake is going to be soggy because it's still raw.

 - Opening the oven door.
 It's a surefire way to lose heat and to cause the oven temperature to fluctuate.